 A: In my former position as CTO of an online brokerage OptionsHouse, we had a fairly significant mobile footprint and I was using outside vendors to pen test our applications for overall security posture and vulnerabilities.
 We’d do this a couple of times a year which gets pretty expensive.
 I thought at the time, ‘wow, this really should be automated.’
 We were in Chicago and, while NowSecure was down the street and I looked for an automated solution, unfortunately I didn’t find NowSecure back then.

 When I left OptionsHouse, a recruiting firm presented a NowSecure job opportunity and I realized that the NowSecure solution was what I was looking for a few years ago.
-This has always been an interest and a bit of a hobby for me and I thought this could be a really good business.
+This has always been an interest and a bit of a hobby for me and I thought this could be a really good organization.

 Q: What do you do in your role?